harvardinformatics/informatics-website/docs/events.md

     **[February 20th, 10AM - 12 PM virtual](https://libcal.library.harvard.edu/event/14068907)**

 Do you need to share your data analysis code but don't know where to start?
 Is the GitHub website too confusing to navigate?
 We can help!
 Join us for a 2 hour seminar in which we will learn about what git/GitHub is, what is good to share of your analysis, how to organize your project code before publishing it, and of course, how to use GitHub as a publishing platform.
 We recommend this talk for those who would like to improve their open science practices.
-No coding background is required.
+No coding background is expected.

 ---